 Its rise and flowering is relatively late in the history of Mesoamerica and is achieved after the fall of Teotihuacan.

-Chichen Itza retained its reputation as a sacred site at the time of the Spanish invasion, and Mayan pilgrims were still going to the ancient capital of the Itza to perform rituals in the Sacred Cenote and in the temple of Kukulkán.
+Chichen Itza retained its reputation as a sacred site at the time of the Spanish invasion, and Mayan pilgrims were still going to the ancient capital of the Itza to perform rituals in the Sacred Cenote and in the temple of Kukulkan.
 Due to the importance of Chichen Itza, Francisco de Montejo came to consider that the capital of the Yucatan province would be established there, although the idea did not prosper.
-Fortunately it did not prosper, otherwise the pyramid would have been destroyed or would have been buried under a cathedral.
+Fortunately, it did not prosper, if not the pyramid would have been destroyed or would have been buried under a cathedral.

 The origin of the name Chichen Itza

-After going around the pyramid, observing its snakes and regretting that it was no longer possible to climb upon it, we started the tour of the site, which was quite large.
+After going around the pyramid, observing its snakes and regretting that it was no longer possible to climb upon it, we started the tour of the site, which was massive.
 Along the way, we begin to meet the beautiful iguanas, which are everywhere.